carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 ---------------------

-When a developer begins a major new project with the aim of contributing it back to LLVM, they should inform the community with an email to the `llvm-dev
-<http://lists.llvm.org/mailman/listinfo/llvm-dev>`_ email list, to the extent
+When a developer begins a major new project with the aim of contributing it back to LLVM, they should inform the community with a post to the `LLVM Discourse forums`_, to the extent possible.
-possible.
 The reason for this is to:

 #. keep the community informed about future changes to LLVM,